Medical Equipment EHR Integration Solution

-The healthcare division of one of the world’s leading manufacturers delivers new out-of-the box interoperability capability.
+The healthcare division of one of the world’s leading manufacturers delivers new out-of-the-box interoperability capability.
 Partnering with PilotFish, a single consistent integration approach across product lines was achieved to support a growing client base of globally-dispersed automated medication management environments.

 The client offers a product solution suite to a geographically and demographically disparate set of Healthcare providers, including international hospitals with thousands of beds.
 Each of these products has historically been managed and implemented independently of the others – with little consistency in approach or technology platform.

 The strategic direction of the company’s medication storage and management products necessitated offering a single-source, end-to-end workflow.
-In addition, the ability to place best of breed components into a provider’s automated medication management environment that may also contain competitive offerings was required.
+In addition, the ability to place best-of-breed components into a provider’s automated medication management environment that may also contain competitive offerings was required.
 With respect to integration, this required the flexibility to communicate not only with EMR, pharmacy and billing systems but also with other equipment and applications that may already be in place (POC, ADM, smart shelving, etc.).

 The client had previously implemented a number of different HL7 integration solutions, notably including the open source HL7 Interface engine and another leading commercial interface engine.
 As the organization moved forward to standardize on a single approach across their product lines, each of these previously licensed technologies graded out as suboptimal.
-The open source product quickly became cost prohibitive for large scale, commercial deployment.
+The open-source product quickly became cost prohibitive for large-scale, commercial deployment.
 The other’s offerings were approaching end-of-life and lacked the demonstrated flexibility to keep up with a host of new customer demands.

-The client required a new interface engine solution that could support the integration requirements of all of their products, in any provider environment, and in any part of the world.
+The client required a new interface engine solution that could support the integration requirements of all of their products – in any provider environment, and in any part of the world.
 They were in search of a solution that was lightweight enough for deployment alongside any piece of equipment.
 The offering would also need to be flexible enough to handle a wide range of data formats including any flavor of HL7, IHE profiles, DICOM, XML, relational databases and anything else that their implementation teams may encounter.
 Along with traditional TCP/IP (HL7 LLP) messaging, the tool would also be required to support SSL, FTP, SFTP, and file-based transmissions.

 In summary, the future of the organization demanded an integration framework that could be readily incorporated into its many platforms.
-This framework had to enable communication between their own systems, third-party products and any other provider IT asset for which intercommunication is essential for patient safety, product effectiveness and optimal workflow.
+This framework had to enable communication between their own systems, third-party products, and any other provider IT asset for which intercommunication is essential for patient safety, product effectiveness and optimal workflow.
 At the same time, the solution would need to offer commercial terms and deployment models compatible with a global manufacturer of medical equipment and provider of medication management solutions.

 PilotFish, unlike many competing offerings, has focused on architecting both the company’s software and creating a business model to meet the needs of medical device and equipment manufacturers and solution providers.
 Working in partnership with client stakeholders, PilotFish was able to offer the client per-deployment licensing that was in full alignment with the client’s own financial model.
 The negotiated agreement allows the client to deploy the software internationally, with the commercial benefit to both organizations growing as value is delivered to the end client.

 The client found PilotFish software to be among the most robust of modern solutions in the marketplace, the impressive result of having been continuously evolved over the course of a decade of real-life implementations.
 The eiPlatform is the server software at the heart of PilotFish’s best-of-breed integration software, built with the sole purpose of facilitating the interoperability of systems, trading partners, equipment and devices regardless of technology platform, standards compliance, communications protocols or data formats.
-The bundled solution also includes a set of “out of the box” HL7 interfaces pre-configured using the PilotFish eiConsole for Healthcare development environment.
-The typical integration use case includes the electronic receipt of a medication order, association of a patient record and drawer to that order, and tracking the dispensing of that medication.
+The bundled solution also includes a set of “out-of-the-box” HL7 interfaces pre-configured using the PilotFish eiConsole for Healthcare development environment.
+The typical integration use case includes the electronic receipt of a medication order, an association of a patient record and drawer to that order and tracking the dispensing of that medication.
 The eiConsole allows the client to graphically configure – rather than code – these interfaces into and out of any of their medical equipment.